maltebucksch/maltebucksch.github.io/_pages/founding.md

 ---
 ## QuickBird (2016 - now)

 This is the company and team that all of my lifeblood flows into.
-We are a team of 25 people building apps (in an agency model) with a focus on the medical industry.
+We are a team of {{ site.data.settings.quickbird.team__size }} people building apps (in an agency model) with a focus on the medical industry.

 More information: [QuickBird](/quickbird)